When Do You Apply For College?

 Timelines You Should Follow When Applying for College

-There are a number of factors to consider about how you apply for college, but an important question that often gets overlooked is: When should you apply to college?
+There are a number of factors to consider about how you apply for college, but an important question that often gets overlooked is: When do you apply for college?

 While there is no perfect schedule for applying to college, there are some important timelines you should be aware of so you don’t lose out on critical financial aid or scholarship opportunities, or miss your dream college’s application deadline.
-Read on for helpful information about when you should apply to college.
+Read on for helpful information answering the question, "When should you apply for college?"

 Junior year is also an ideal time to visit a few local colleges.
 Being on campus, touring facilities, and hearing from current students and professors will start building your sense of what the college experience is all about.

 Finally, consider talking to a guidance counselor at your school to make sure you are aware of any early deadlines you may want to consider for your top schools.
 Some examples include school-specific college scholarships or early decision deadlines, just to name a few.

 Summer Before Senior Year

 Between trips to the beach and the pool, spend some time during the summer before your senior year to sketch out your college application “game plan.”